not-navyblue/UnHax/README.md

 UnHax is best used with [Strategic Resource Visibility](https://github.com/not-navyblue/Strategic-Resource-Visibility) for the maximum UnCiv hax.

 ### Mod Compatibility
-Starting with v1.13, the direct method of the **Base** building will blocked if there is any extension mod that modifies the Palace or adds a unique counterpart of it (which, hopefully, there is none).
+- Starting with v1.13, the direct method of the **Base** building will blocked if there is any extension mod that modifies the Palace or adds a unique counterpart of it (which, hopefully, there is none).
 Compatible base ruleset mods are exempted, however.

 ## What the mod contains
+### Changes from Vanilla/G&K rulesets
+- Palace allows players to directly buy the **Base** building for free
+- Settlers and Great People can move immediately once bought
+- Mountain tiles do not inflict 50 tile damage to units
+- **Home Sweet Home** is buffed (UnHax: +40% vs. normal: +30%)

 ### Buildings
 **UnHax Mode - Original Method**: a building made for any players, including the AIs, to obtain the **Base** building via the original method.
 Does not do anything else other than this simple purpose.